Lamb Vindaloo Recipe

 Combine all spices in a bowl and stir to combine.

 Bring to a light boil.
-Boil for 15 to 20 minutes or until sauce is thick.
+Then, boil for 15 to 20 minutes or until sauce is thick.

 Finally, remove from heat and serve.